Aliases for HBG1 Gene

 GeneCards Summary for HBG1 Gene

-HBG1 (Hemoglobin, Gamma A) is a Protein Coding gene.
-Diseases associated with HBG1 include fetal hemoglobin quantitative trait locus 1 and congenital hemolytic anemia.
-Among its related pathways are p70S6K Signaling and IL-2 Pathway.
-GO annotations related to this gene include iron ion binding and oxygen binding.
-An important paralog of this gene is HBA2.
+HBG1 (Hemoglobin Subunit Gamma 1) is a Protein Coding gene.
+Diseases associated with HBG1 include Fetal Hemoglobin Quantitative Trait Locus 1 and Hereditary Persistence Of Fetal Hemoglobin-Sickle Cell Disease Syndrome.
+Among its related pathways are p70S6K Signaling and Glucose / Energy Metabolism.
+Gene Ontology (GO) annotations related to this gene include iron ion binding and oxygen binding.
+An important paralog of this gene is ENSG00000284931.